Special circulation tasks and issues

 The bill is the price of the Item if the price is in the item record.

-The price is $25 for anything without a price in the item record.
+The price is $20 for anything without a price in the item record.

-5. Creates a Lost-Item note in the patron record for each item removed.
+4. Creates a Lost-Item note in the patron record for each item removed.

-The title, call number, Item ID, and due date are included in the note.
+The title, call number, Item ID, owning library and due date are included in the note.
 The information in that field is searchable with a keyword search of the notes field.
 The note stays in the user's record until manually removed.

 There is NO link between the item in the notes field and the bill.
 If the patron pays the bill, or the item is returned in the book drop, the note must be removed manually.